 The Menopause Hub, Ireland's first and only dedicated menopause clinic, observed that more and more women were coming forward to say their symptoms had been negatively impacted by Covid-19.

-The clinic decided to carry out an online survey during April to find out more.
+The clinic decided to carry out an online survey during the first lockdown to find out more.
 The survey respondents were between the ages of 35 and 64, with 84% peri-menopausal or post-menopausal.
 8% were early menopause, 3% were premature and 5% surgical menopause.

 The key findings of the survey are as follows: